UCL-ARC/hpc-spack/README.md

 There is more detailed info and possible considerations in [Spacksites README](spacksites/README.md#using-sites).

-### Pulling changes
+### Pulling changes into different site roots

-To pull down changes later on, you need to run this to set `sites_root` in [spack_sites.ini](spacksites/settings/spack_sites.ini) back to the correct location in use.
-It will stash changes, pull, and update `sites_root`.
+If you are not using our default site root for this version, to pull down changes later on you will need to alter `sites_root` in [spack_sites.ini](spacksites/settings/spack_sites.ini) back to the correct location you are using.

+You could use a script like this one to stash changes, pull, and update `sites_root` for you.

 ```
 spacksites/myriad-utilities/git-pull-on-myriad.sh
 ```

-TODO: maybe just change the default to what we're using and only require this if you're doing something custom.

 ### Buildcache